5toFold – Connect & Commit | Five-to-Fold decision-mastery process

 Source: Dharma Comics, Leah Pearlman

-(I leave out the details of that change, as it’s not needed to get the main points.)
+(I leave out the details of that change, as it’s not needed for this story.)

-Immediate strong agreement by some, including the initiator of the group.
+Immediate strong agreement by some, including the leader of the group.
 Silence from others.

 I think to myself:

 “Hmmmhh, I am not so sure about this change.
-Does she really know the implications of this suggestions?
+Has she really considered the implications of this suggestions?
 Does everybody else actually understand the risk of doing this?”

 I speak up but immediately I am targeted with comments like:

-“Don’t let your old thinking limit what we make possible here!”
+“You let your old way of thinking get in the way of what we make possible here!”

 Imagine tone of voice that clearly knows better.